Home

 • Crowdfuning

-A bank loan can often be long and complex to obtain for an entrepreneur but has the advantage of being a non-dilutive financing solution.
-There are other non-dilutive options for an entrepreneur such as RBF (revenue based financing).
+A bank loan can often be long and complex for a business owner to obtain, but has the advantage of being a non-dilutive financing solution.
+There are other non-dilutive options for business owners, such as the Karmen loan.